emorilebo/advanced_image_processing/API_REFERENCE.md

 # Advanced Image Processing Toolkit - API Reference

-This document provides a detailed reference of all classes, methods, and parameters available in the Advanced Image Processing Toolkit.
+This document provides a detailed reference of all classes, methods, and parameters available in the Advanced Image Processing Toolkit (version 0.1.2).

 ## Table of Contents